danieldunderfelt/react-response/README.md

             - Type function (Express middleware)
             - Default: dummy middleware
     - Directly applies the specified middleware into Express.
 Using this generic Middleware component you can accomplish many features that React-response does not currently cater to.
-- `createReactRouterResponse`
-    - Arguments:
-        - React Router route configuration
-    - Returns:
-        - Response handler that uses React Router
-    - Make sure to have React Router installed if you use this!
 - `createSimpleResponse`
     - Arguments:
         - Object of props to apply to the component you are rendering